rwvo/mac_hipster/Readme.md

 ## 3. Copying ROCm from Linux

 We need the ROCm libraries (e.g. `amdhip64`) to link HIP code.
-The ROCm installation directory may be inversioned, e.g., `/opt/rocm`, or it may be versioned, e.g., `/opt/rocm-6.3.1`.
+The ROCm installation directory may be unversioned, e.g., `/opt/rocm`, or it may be versioned, e.g., `/opt/rocm-6.3.1`.
 In the examples below, we'll assume the latter; adapt to whatever the situation is on your Linux machine.

 1. **On the Linux machine**: